bartosz-antosik/vscode-spellright/README.md

 will spell body of `latex` documents in *French* and comments in *English*.

-Configuration item `settings.languageContextByClass` is more important than `settings.language` and `settings.languageContext` but less important than In-Document commands.
+Configuration item `"spellright.languageContextByClass"` is more important than `"spellright.language"` and `"spellright.languageContext"` but less important than In-Document commands.

-`spellright.configurationUpdate: true`
+`"spellright.configurationUpdate": true`

 If set to true then each operation on the GUI (change of language, turning spelling OFF for particular document type) is automatically saved in appropriate configuration settings (workspace if workspace is open and user if not).
-Setting to false requires using of `spellright.configurationUpdate` command to save the changes performed in GUI.
+Setting to false requires using of `"spellright.configurationUpdate"` command to save the changes performed in GUI.

-`spellright.configurationScope: workspace`
+`"spellright.configurationScope": "workspace"`

-Allows to decide which configuration gets updated when `spellright.configurationUpdate` is set to true.
+Allows to decide which configuration gets updated when `"spellright.configurationUpdate"` is set to true.
 Possible values are `user` and `workspace`.

-`spellright.latexSpellParameters: (see below for default value)`
+`"spellright.latexSpellParameters": (see below for default value)`

 Defines LaTeX commands that should have both mandatory (`[]`) and optional (`{}`) parameters spelled.
 Other commands are removed from spelling.
 Default value: